blwatkins/blwatkins.github.io/learn-to-code/version-control/git/github/_posts/2025-05-20-create-and-clone-a-github-repository.md

 It is possible to have a local repository that does not have a corresponding remote repository on GitHub, and it is possible to have a remote repository on GitHub that does not have a corresponding local repository on your computer.
 For this tutorial, we will be creating a remote repository on the GitHub website, and cloning that remote repository so that we have a corresponding local repository on our computer.

-After cloning the remote respository, changes to the local repository will not be synced automatically to the remote repository, nor vice versa.
+After cloning the remote repository, changes to the local repository will not be synced automatically to the remote repository, nor vice versa.
 Once a repository has been cloned, we must use Git to indicate which files and changes should be synced between the local and remote repositories.
 Any interaction between our local repository and our remote repository will require a network connection and access to the GitHub website.

 *A guide on useful git commands is coming soon!*